 - Convincing.
 Quickly convince them that you are qualified for the target job.
 Showcase selected skills and experiences that match those required for the job.

 - Brief.
-Typically, a recruiter spends less than 60 seconds skimming a résumé or CV.
+Typically, a recruiter spends less than 60 seconds skimming a résumé.
 A résumé is no more than 2 pages (1 sheet of paper).

 - Visually Clear.
 The organization and formatting help the reader find the information that shows you are qualified and driven.